 Treating Unbearable Hip Pain

-The injection option is ideal for runners who do not want to take much time off from training.
-It can help lessen pain by reducing inflammation in soft tissues like muscles and tendons with minimal downtime.
+The injection option is ideal for runners who don’t like to take much time off from training.
+It can help reduce inflammation in soft tissues, like muscles and tendons, and ease symptoms with little downtime.

 At UPMC, we strive to improve your function after injury or illness.
 We help people recover from functional, pain-related, and neurological conditions, with both inpatient and outpatient care available.
 We are dedicated to providing you with exceptional clinical care and focused on developing new technologies and treatments to help you achieve mobility and maintain independence.
 Find a provider near you.